-Here is a list of major penalties in ice hockey with examples:
+Here is a list of major penalties in ice hockey:

-If a major penalty is called on a player and there are already two other players on his team serving penalties, the penalty clock will not start ticking until at least one of the other penalties has expired.
-However, a substitute can take his place on the ice.
+If a major penalty is called on a player and there are already two other players on their team serving penalties, the penalty clock will not start ticking until at least one of the other penalties has expired.
+However, a substitute can take their place on the ice.
 A team cannot have fewer than four players on the ice (one goalie and three skaters).

 Sometimes calling penalties can be more complicated when multiple players on both teams are called for penalties at the same time.